vEnhance/1802/src/grad.typ

   - Then $nabla f : RR^2 -> RR^2$ accepts *points* in $RR^2$ and outputs *vectors* in $RR$.

   Keep the distinction between points and vectors in mind when drawing pictures.
-  We'll always draw points as dots, as arrows.
+  We'll always draw points as dots, and vectors as arrows.
 ]

 The reason for defining this gradient is that it lets us do